Dragonfoxing/ts-discordjs-bot-template/README.md

 ### Scripts

+Don't forget to `npm install` on your first time using this project.

 `npm run build` just runs `tsc`.
 This will do your type checking and validation.
 `npm run start` starts the server.
 There's no nodemon involved, so if it crashes it won't restart.